redpanda-data/connect/docs/config_interpolation.md

 If a message contains the metadata key/value pair `foo: bar` the function `${!metadata:foo}` would resolve to `bar`.

+If the argument is ommited then all key/value pairs within the metadata will be printed in the following comma-separated format: `key1:value1,key2:value2,...`.

 Message metadata can be modified using the
 [metadata processor](./processors/README.md#metadata).